 House of Worship Solar Electric Installation Project Profile

-San Jose wanted to reduce electricity costs and build its sustainability practices solar power was the answer.
+When Dominican Sister of Mission San Jose wanted to reduce electricity costs and build its sustainability practices solar power was the answer.

 SolarCraft installed a 271 kW solar power system at their facility in Fremont, CA. The system is expected to offset 65% of the power usage in the new LEED Gold certified St. Joseph Residence and Dominican Center, which opened on the Motherhouse campus in March 2016.
 The system will save the Sisters over $9,000 per month in electrical costs.